 Since RPAS are considered aircraft that operate in Canadian airspace, operators and pilots should be aware of NOTAMs in their area of operation.

 NAV Drone aims to display all relevant NOTAM geozones that affect RPAS operations so that pilots may effectively plan their operations and act accordingly.
+It is possible that some relevant NOTAMs are not displayed in NAV Drone and users should review all NOTAMs applicable to their area of operation prior to flight.
+The official source for NOTAM information is the NAV CANADA Collaborative Flights Services site: CFPS - Welcome to CFPS

-Long-tapping on the circle itself shows the information panel to the left, which provides the details of the NOTAM, including:
+Long tapping on the circle itself shows the information panel to the left, which provides the details of the NOTAM, including:

 IMPORTANT: If an RPAS operation is affected by a NOTAM, operators must review the full NOTAM information to ensure they are complying with any restrictions or conditions that affects their operation.